AMSUCF/Interactive-Digital-Narratives/index.md

 ## Weekly Schedule

-All readings should be completed before our Tuesday class meeting.
-Generally, Tuesday meetings will focus on lecture and discussion, with close play of games, while Thursdays will involve making exercises and build towards the two creative projects.
+All readings should be completed before the listed class meeting.
+Generally, Tuesday meetings will focus on lecture and discussion, with close play of games, while Thursdays will involve making exercises and build towards the two creative projects: however, this will vary as we progress.
+Works listed as "play together" will be explored in class, no need to play ahead!

 **Week One: Choose Your Own Adventure - January 7th and 9th**